Renting With Pets: The Tenant’s Guide

 The last thing you want is to waste time researching properties, only to find they don’t accept pets for a legitimate reason.

-Some property portals offer the option to filter your search to deliver results where pets are accepted.
+Some property portals offer the option to filter your search to deliver results where you can rent with pets.
 This will help you narrow down your options.

 2.Consider the property itself